 In Saskatchewan you must be paid at least minimum wage for most jobs.
-The minimum wage in Saskatchewan is $10.72 per hour.
+The minimum wage in Saskatchewan as of October 1, 2022 is $13.00 per hour.
 Employers cannot pay different wages based on things like the employee’s sex, nationality, colour or race.
 Employers can pay a different amount based on how long an employee has worked with them or an employee’s skills.

 There are a few jobs where minimum wage is not required.
 These include farm workers, some care workers who go into people’s homes to look after a family member and people who babysit occasionally.

 In most jobs you also must be paid for at least 3 hours anytime your employer requires you to be at work.
 For example, if you come to work but are sent home after 1 hour you will still be paid for 3 hours.
 This is called minimum call-out pay.

 School bus drivers, noon hour supervisors hired by schools, and high school students do not get minimum call-out pay.
 They are only paid for the hours they actually work.

 Employers cannot give you goods or services instead of paying you money.
 Most employees are paid every 2 weeks or twice a month.
 Employees who are paid a monthly salary, instead of an hourly wage, can be paid once a month.